 Your adrenal hormones are made from cholesterol and you may find that it’s hard to keep your cholesterol lowered even with diet.

-Because the body needs this raw material to make more hormone, especially under stress.
+It is because the body needs this raw material to make more hormones, especially under stress.
 Cutting your dietary cholesterol will not make much difference.
-Also restricting cholesterol can starve the adrenals the raw material it needs to make its hormones.
+Also, restricting cholesterol can starve the adrenals the raw material it needs to make its hormones.

 Bones and the adrenals

 These hormones can be very destructive on the body’s proteins, especially bone tissue, leading to “thinning of the bones”, which starts out as osteopenia (mild bone loss) then progressing to osteoporosis.

 They steal these body proteins and convert them to sugar using them as fuel, and during stress mode the body will go after any type of fuel, even after your own body tissue.
 Severe adrenal cases need to eat protein every few hours.

 This is due to a breakdown condition known as “catabolism”, which is excessive destruction of body proteins – muscles, skin, joints, etc. It’s almost as if they are diabetic.

 There are several things that worsen or burn out the adrenal glands.
 The biggest of these is taking adrenal hormones.
 This could be in the form of prednisone or steroids (same thing).

 When you bypass the body and give it straight hormones, the adrenals don’t have to produce their own.
 As a side effect, this severely weakens the adrenals.
 I’m not recommending avoiding steroids if your doctor has advised them.
 I had a patient who was a swimsuit model; she developed a heel spur and received a steroid injection for pain.